-Floors including sub-floors Repair category 1 Notes Sections of flooring creak when weight tested.
+Floors including sub-floors

+Repair category 1

+Notes Sections of flooring creak when weight tested.
+There are areas of uneven flooring in the bathroom.
 It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.